Traffic State Estimation for Connected Vehicles using the Second-Order Aw-Rascle-Zhang Traffic Model: Numerical Study using VISSIM

 No additional process noise is added to the state values generated from VISSIM while a zero mean uniform random noise with a standard deviation of $1$ is added to the sensor measurements.

-Figure \ref{f:number_of_sensors} presents the plots of $\mathrm{RMSE}_{\rho}$ and $\mathrm{RMSE}_{v}$ for each state estimation method.
+Figure \ref{f:number_of_sensors} presents the plots of the evaluation metrics for each state estimation method.
 The x-axis presents the number of additional fixed sensors considered on the highway other than the sensors on the last mainline segment and ramps.

-Figure \ref{f:number_of_sensors} shows that the performance of all the state estimation methods in terms of density and speed estimation improves with more additional sensors.
-Between methods, the $\mathrm{RMSE}_{\rho}$ at different numbers of segments appear comparable.
-A difference in performance in favor of MHE and EKF is observed at a small number of additional sensors but the difference diminishes as the number of sensors is increased.
-In terms of speed estimation, MHE outperforms other methods at all numbers of additional sensors and is marginally outperformed by EKF at the two highest numbers of additional sensors.
-While RMSE values are suitable for quantitative comparison between estimation methods, we need to compare the trajectories of the estimated states for a qualitative comparison.
+Figure \ref{f:number_of_sensors} shows that the performance of all the state estimation methods in terms of density and speed estimation improves with more additional sensors. {Between methods, the $\mathrm{RMSE}_{\rho}$ and $\mathrm{SAMPE}_{\rho}$ at different numbers of segments appear comparable.
+A difference in performance in favor of MHE and EKF is observed in terms of $\mathrm{RMSE}_{\rho}$ at a small number of additional sensors but the difference diminishes as the number of sensors is increased.
+In terms of $\mathrm{RMSE}_{v}$, MHE outperforms other methods at all numbers of additional sensors and is marginally outperformed by EKF at the two highest numbers of additional sensors.
+In terms of $\mathrm{SAMPE}_{v}$, MHE and EKF perform comparably and better than other methods at a smaller number of additional sensors while all methods show a comparable performance at a higher number of sensors.} While RMSE values are suitable for quantitative comparison between estimation methods, we need to compare the trajectories of the estimated states for a qualitative comparison.
 Figure \ref{f:estimates2} presents a 2-dimensional plot of the simulated and estimated density and speed evolution using MHE on all segments for the discussed scenario to provide a complete picture of the traffic evolution for the reader's reference.
 Figure \ref{f:trajectories} presents the simulated and estimated trajectories for the unmeasured segments for the case with 4 additional measured segments using MHE and EKF.
 The estimated trajectories obtained using UKF and EnKF are omitted from the plots in the main text to ensure clarity.
-The latter are presented in Appendix \ref{a:trajectories} for interested readers.
+The latter is presented in Appendix \ref{a:trajectories} for interested readers.
 The trajectories for the other cases of additional sensors are also omitted for brevity as they do not add value to the discussion provided in the context of the presented plots.